 The Council makes sandbags available to residents of the district, during emergency situations, to enable them to protect their homes from flooding.
 However, residents who are aware that their homes are at a high risk of flooding, eg. as a result of the close proximity of a watercourse, are recommended to obtain sandbags from a builders' merchant to enable early preparation, as at times of flooding the Council's contractor may not be able to reach all properties before flooding occurs.

-The Surface Water Management Plan (SWMP) outlines the preferred surface water management strategy for the borough.
+The SWMP outlines the preferred surface water management strategy for the borough.
 In this context surface water flooding describes flooding from sewers, drains, groundwater, and runoff from land, small watercourses and ditches that occurs as a result of heavy rainfall.

 - SWMP Fig 1-2 (Zip, 9.6MB)